munindariit/hello-world/README.md

 # hello-world
-first repository, trying hands on GitHub
+first repository, try hands on GitHub

 ----changes in new branch